markusweiss/website/README.md

 <!--
+## 12-06-24

+short meeting for TriJam

 ## 09-06-24

-working on Godot template again in train
+working on Godot template in train again

 ## 08-06-24